Well-clipped cones under finite quotients and applications to the cone conjecture: Well-clipped, neatly clipped, perfectly clipped cones

 \subsection{Non-examples and questions on well-clipped cones}

-In this subsection, we describe various cones that cannot be well clipped.
+In this subsection, we describe various cones that cannot be well-clipped.
 Although we personally find these examples instructive, they are independent of the main results of this paper, and can be skipped in a first read.

-\begin{example} We construct a rational polyhedral cone that is not well clipped.
+\begin{example} We construct a rational polyhedral cone that is not well-clipped.

 Consider the circle $x^2+y^2=1$ in $\R^2$, and pick thirteen distinct points $v_1,\ldots ,v_{13}$ on it in that order.
 We take their convex hull and projectivize, to obtain a polyhedral cone $\mathcal{C}$ with $13$ extremal rays in $\R^3$.